 1 tbsp cinnamon

 - Add lemon juice and white sugar to rhubarb and cherries.

 - Stir to combine.
 Pour into 8×8″ pan.

-- Mix all dry crumble ingredients into large bowl.
+- Mix CUT Flour and all the dry crumble ingredients into large bowl.

 - Pour melted butter into dry ingredients and using a fork stir to combine.
 It will look like a ‘crunchy oatmeal’.